Firewalls and the School of Medicine

 Are there any other options instead of a rule change?

 YES!
 If you are using the University's VPN service, you can use it to access School of Medicine systems from off-campus without need for firewall exceptions.
 VPN is your ideal solution for intermittent remote access (e.g., accessing your server or workstation resources while away from campus).
-For additional help, contact IRT Security by phone at 725-8000 or by email at firstname.lastname@example.org.
+For additional help, contact TDS at tdshelp.stanford.edu or 650-725-8000 (M-F, 7a-6p).
+You can also visit us at the Stanford Medicine Tech Bar on the ground floor of Lane Library (M-F 8a-6p).

 What is a firewall?

 Firewalls are an important part of the security infrastructure.
-A firewall is a barrier that keeps “the bad guys” out of a network or computer.
-A firewall follows a set of rules to filter the information entering and exiting a network, or computer, allowing or denying access to each specific request.
+A firewall is a barrier that protects a network or computer.
 Like the physical wall that is used to keep destructive fires from spreading from one area to the next, an electronic firewall keeps unauthorized users like hackers from spreading their destructive material onto your network or computer.

-Firewalls are used to keep a network or computer secure.
-A firewall does this by carefully inspecting each piece of information passing into and out of the network, filtering it based on a specific set of rules.
+A firewall protects a network or computer by carefully inspecting each piece of information passing into and out of the network, filtering it based on a specific set of rules.
 These rules tell the firewall whether to reject or approve access to the network or computer, keeping out unauthorized users who may want to corrupt the information stored behind the firewall.